ECoLAD: Selecting Anomaly Detectors for Automotive Deployment via Compute-Reduction Evaluation: Discussion and Limitations

-The telemetry dataset and pipeline code are proprietary and cannot be released due to industrial confidentiality constraints.
-However, the protocol is specified at a level of detail sufficient for independent re-implementation, as reflected by the \xmark~Public entry in Table~\ref{tab:benchmark_matrix}.
+\paragraph{Platform generalizability} The absolute throughput numbers are specific to the M3~Max and require a platform-specific correction factor before mapping to ECU-class targets.
+The qualitative degradation modes are architecture driven, but their quantitative transfer to ECU-class hardware requires validation on the target platform.
+Tail latency variability is captured by the p10/p90 inference throughput columns in Table~\ref{tab:throughput_per_tier}; preprocessing overhead is included in $t_{\mathrm{e2e}}$ and isolated from $t_{\mathrm{inf}}$ for neural methods.
+Validation on ECU-class hardware remains as future work.

-While the \texttt{CPU-1T} tier isolates the effect of reduced parallelism, execution on an Apple M3 Max is not a cycle-accurate ECU emulation.
-We selected this SoC platform as it shares architectural characteristics, such as unified memory and heterogeneous CPU/GPU integration, with modern high-performance automotive compute platforms.
-Nevertheless, a platform-specific correction factor should be applied when mapping these throughput results to a specific target microarchitecture.
-Furthermore, the mechanical scaling rules provide a standardized baseline but may understate the best achievable performance possible through dedicated, per-tier hyperparameter retuning.
+\paragraph{Protocol scope and reproducibility} The telemetry dataset and pipeline code are proprietary.
+The protocol is specified at sufficient detail for independent re-implementation; mechanical scaling provides a reproducible no retuning baseline.